alansmathew/instagram_bot/README.md

 # Instagram_bot:
   Python project based on Selenium automation, which helps to see all following people who havent followed yet and much more.

+# Note :
+  All the class names usered in the project can get changed !.
+So if any error occures try identifying those class using inspect element and change it accordingly. ive been using python 2.7 (default) so accepting is done with "raw_input()", those who are using latest versions of python <b> should change "raw_input()"  to  "input()"</b>.

 # Step to Run:
   <B>1) Install selenium</b>
       <br><br>&nbsp;&nbsp;&nbsp;window users: <pre>pip install selenium</pre>